percwg/perc-wg/double/draft-ietf-perc-double.md

 * Q: SEQ is present
 * M: Marker bit is present
 * B: Value of marker bit
+* R: Reserved, MUST be set to 0

 In particular, an all-zero OHB config octet (0x00) indicates that there have been no modifications from the original header.